This blog may contain affiliate links. Read our disclosure policy for more info.

 Another option within the fort is to visit Koneshwaram Temple.
-The is temple is a beautiful place to visit in itself, but on the walk there you will pass many little restaurants.
+The temple is a beautiful place to visit in itself, but on the walk there you will pass many little restaurants.
 These restaurants all have balconies out the back that offer incredible views.
-I recommend visiting one of these places and taking advantage of their amazing fresh fruit juice while taking in the landscape.
+I recommend visiting one of these restaurants and getting fresh fruit juice while taking in the views!

-Only a 15-minute drive from Trincomalee is a less popular destination called Nilaveli.
-Nilaveli Beach is a pristine white sandy beach.
-Here you can swim, relax in the sand or even go snorkeling.
-It is a stunning area any beach lover will be impressed with.
+Here you can swim, relax in the sand, or even go snorkeling.
+It’s a stunning area any beach lover will be impressed with.

-One of the things that makes Nilaveli Beach so beautiful is that it is not very developed or busy yet.
+One of the things that make Nilaveli Beach so beautiful is that it is not very developed or busy.
 There are very few beachfront restaurants meaning the beach isn’t cluttered with chairs and tables like many of the more popular beaches in Sri Lanka.

-You can visit Nilaveli on a day trip from Trincomalee or chose to spend the night.
-There are plenty of amazing guesthouses is Nilaveli to choose from so you can spend as long as you’d like in this beach paradise!
+You can visit Nilaveli on a day trip from Trincomalee or choose to spend the night.
+There are plenty of amazing guesthouses in Nilaveli to choose from so you can spend as long as you’d like in this tiny beach paradise!

 Another beach that I think is one of the most gorgeous in Sri Lanka is “Secret Beach.”
-Secret Beach was once a beach very few knew about, but as soon as tourists discovered how gorgeous this little beach bay was the word got out and it has since become one of the most popular places to visit in Sri Lanka.
+Secret Beach was once a beach that very few knew about.
+However, as soon as tourists discovered how gorgeous this little beach bay was, the word got out.
+It has since become one of the most popular places to visit in Sri Lanka!

 Secret Beach is located in Mirissa and can be reached by walking or with a tuk-tuk.

 Once you arrive at Secret Beach you will see the beautiful ocean and a small calm bay.
-The little beach is sheltered by rocks making it the water calm.
+The little beach is sheltered by rocks making the water calm and perfect for swimming.
 It is shallow and calm enough to just lay in and relax.

 The town of Mirissa (where Secret Beach is located) is a wonderful place to spend a few days!
-I reccomend booking a hotel or guest house and staying a while!
+I recommend booking a hotel or guest house and staying a while!

 We drove into the Knuckles and then went on a short hike called “Mini World’s End.”
-Exploring the Knuckles means you will see lots of lush forests as well as take in views of the surrounding lakes and mountains.
+Exploring the Knuckles means you will see lots of lush forests as well as enjoy views of the surrounding lakes and mountains.